Introduction

 Install a new item.

-Make sure that the new element exactly corresponds to the prescribed dimensions.
-Related equipment:
+It is necessary to ensure that the new element exactly corresponds to the prescribed dimensions.
+The corresponding equipment:

 - Universal measuring system